Skip To Main Content

 Time Frame: Year Fees: $30

-Students will learn and simulate fundamentals of air traffic control.
-Subjects taught include principles of aircraft tracking using radar and transponders, controlling aircraft departures, takeoffs, ground operation and in air flight control.
+Students will learn and simulate the fundamentals of air traffic control.
+Subjects taught include principles of aircraft tracking using radar and transponders, controlling aircraft departures, takeoffs, ground operation and in-air flight control.
 Students will learn and simulate techniques of sequencing aircraft approaches and departures using approach control radar.
-Students will study concepts of meteorology, the flight environment, indentificaiton of emergency codes, fundamentals aspects of flight and air navigation.
+Students will study concepts of meteorology, the flight environment, identification of emergency codes, fundamental aspects of flight, and air navigation.